netdata/netdata/packaging/installer/README.md

 When Netdata is first installed, it will run as *root*.
 This may or may not be acceptable for you, and since other installations run it as the *netdata* user, you might wish to do the same.
 This requires some extra work:

-1. Creat a group `netdata` via the Synology group interface.
+1. Create a group `netdata` via the Synology group interface.
 Give it no access to anything.
 2. Create a user `netdata` via the Synology user interface.
 Give it no access to anything and a random password.
 Assign the user to the `netdata` group.
 Netdata will chuid to this user when running.
 3. Change ownership of the following directories, as defined in [Netdata Security](../../docs/netdata-security.md#security-design):